nsitu/nodejs-template-for-caprover/README.md

 # NodeJS Template for CapRover
 This template can be used as a base for a new repository that will deploy itself to CapRover on every push.
 It assumes the use of NodeJS.
-GitHub Actions makes a tarball from the files and sends them to CapRover for building and Deploying.
-The build process happens according to the configuration in `Dockerfile`
+GitHub Actions makes a tarball from the files and sends them to CapRover.
+The build process itself happens on CapRover according to the configuration in the `Dockerfile`.
+Once the build process is complete, CapRover runs the container via `npm start`, as is also specified in the `Dockerfile`.

 # Usage
 To use this template: